larryhastings/pyweek34/README.md

 I never thought I'd have a use for this word, but it's... a ***huepocalypse!***

-If you don't fix it soon, the entire planet is going to turn red!
-We think all color might drain out of the entire solar system--but that's not such a big concern, as we'd certainly all be dead by then.
+If you don't fix it soon, the entire planet will turn red!
+We think all color might drain out of the entire solar system--not that we'd notice, as we'll all be dead by then.

-You're going to have to put on that silly white color stabilization suit and run out and fix it!
+You're going to have to put on that silly silver color stabilization suit and run out and fix everything!
 Good thing you're such a gym rat--all that cardio and parkour is going to come in handy!